MORE FACT SHEETS: STATE OF THE NEWS MEDIA

 - License fee

-Total newsroom spending by the three channels combined increased by 6% in 2017 to a total of $2.3 billion, according to estimates by SNL Kagan.
-Newsroom spending at the three major financial networks was $703 million, a 3% change.
+Total newsroom spending by the three channels combined increased by 5% in 2018 to a total of $2.4 billion, according to estimates by Kagan.
+Newsroom spending at the three major financial networks was $725 million, a 3% change.

-About 2,900 employees worked as reporters, editors, photographers, camera operators and film and video editors in cable TV newsrooms in 2017, according to data from the Bureau of Labor Statistics’ Occupational Employment Statistics.
-This is on par with 2004 – in spite of fluctuations over the last 14 years – but is up 33% from 2014 when about 2,200 people worked in cable TV newsrooms.
+About 2,700 employees worked as reporters, editors, photographers, camera operators and film and video editors in cable TV newsrooms in 2018, according to data from the Bureau of Labor Statistics’ Occupational Employment Statistics.
+This is on par with 2015, when there were about 2,800 news employees.

 Employment in cable TV newsrooms